nimbly/ActiveResource/README.md

 I hope you will find it as useful as I have.

-If you have any suggestions or potential feature requests, feel free to ping me.
+If you have any suggestions or potential feature requests, feel free to ping me [brent@brentscheffler.com](brent@brentscheffler.com)

 ## Installation